Nonequispaced Fast Fourier Transform Boost for the Sinkhorn Algorithm: Introduction

 \section{Introduction}

-The Wasserstein distance, also known as Monge--Kantorovich distance, is based on optimal transport theory to describe and characterize optimal transitions between probability measures.
-The distance is characterized by the lowest (or cheapest) average costs to fully transfer a probability measure into another.
-The costs are most typically proportional to the distance of locations to be connected.
+In optimal transport theory, the Wasserstein distance~-- often referred to as the Monge-Kantorovich distance~-- is used to define and quantify optimal transitions between probability measures.
+The lowest (or cheapest) average costs to fully transfer one probability measure into another characterizes the distance.
+In most applications, costs correspond to the distance between locations.
 For a comprehensive discussion of the Wasserstein distance from mathematical perspective we may refer to \citet{Villani2009}.

-The concept of entropy regularization in optimal transport theory, proposed by \citet{cuturi2013sinkhorn}, is an important touchstone, which improves the computational process of traditional methods.
-This entropy regularized optimal transport problem is efficiently solved using the Sinkhorn algorithm (cf.\ \citet{Sinkhorn1967a}).
-In today's data-driven world, the powerful and growing relationship between optimization and data science has been applied in many areas, e.g., text classification (cf.\ \citet{kusner2015word}), clustering (cf.\ \citet{chakraborty2020hierarchical}), image classification (cf.\ \citet{pmlr-v139-tai21a}), domain adaptation (cf.\ \citet{courty2014domain}).
-After the constructive line of research in entropy regularization method to approximate Wasserstein distance, many significant algorithms have been proposed to increase computational efficiency, as well as to stabilize the approximation accuracy (cf.\ \citet{dvurechensky2018computational}, \citet{lin2019efficiency}).
-Although the recent approaches from literature show a significant performance, most of the time, these approaches fail to perform in a simple personal computer, especially in case of large data volume.
-This paper addresses the efficient computation of Sinkhorn divergence in terms of time and memory.